zeek/zeek/doc/user-manual/scripting.rst

    :linenos:
    :lines: 4-21

-.. btest:: connection-record-02
+.. btest:: data_struct_table_declaration

     @TEST-EXEC: btest-rst-cmd bro -b ${TESTBASE}/doc/manual/data_struct_table_declaration.bro

-Simple examples aside, Tables can become extremely complex as the keys and values for the table become more intricate.
-The flexability gained with the use of Tables in Bro implies a cost in complexity for the person writing the scripts.
+Simple examples aside, tables can become extremely complex as the keys and values for the table become more intricate.
+Tables can have keys comprised of multiple data types, other data structures, and even of tables themselves.
+The flexibility gained with the use of complex tables in Bro implies a cost in complexity for the person writing the scripts but pays off in effectiveness given the power of Bro as a network security platform.

+The script below shows a sample table of strings indexed by two strings, a count, and a final string.
+With multiple entities acting as an aggregate key, the order is the important as a change in order would result in a new key.
+Here, we're using the table to track the Director, Studio, year or release, and lead actor in a series of samurai flicks.
+It's important to note that in the case of the for statement, it's an all or nothing kind of iteration.
+We cannot iterate over, say, the directors; We have to iterate with the exact format as the keys themselves.
+In this case, we need squared brackets surrounding four temporary variables to act as a collection for our iteration.
+While this is a contrived example, we could easily have had keys containin ip addresses(addr), ports(port) and even a string calculated as the result of a reverse hostname lookup.

+.. rootedliteralinclude:: ${BRO_SRC_ROOT}/testing/btest/doc/manual/data_struct_table_complex.bro
+   :language: bro
+   :linenos:
+   :lines: 4-21

+.. btest:: data_struct_table_complex

+    @TEST-EXEC: btest-rst-cmd bro -b ${TESTBASE}/doc/manual/data_struct_table_complex.bro

 Vectors
 ~~~~~~~